The Ins and Outs of Water Polo Recruiting: How To Get Noticed

 • Mental Toughness: Water polo is a mentally challenging sport, and having a strong mindset is crucial.
 Develop mental toughness by staying focused, staying positive, and maintaining composure during games.
 Learn to handle pressure and setbacks with resilience.
 Visualization and goal setting exercises can also help you stay motivated and focused on your objectives.

-• Competitive Experience: Seek out opportunities to play in competitive leagues, tournaments, and showcases.
+• Seek out opportunities to play in competitive leagues, tournaments, and showcases.
 These experiences not only allow you to showcase your skills, but also expose you to different playing styles and improve your ability to perform under pressure.
 Seek out high-level club teams or programs that can provide you with challenging competition.

 Remember, enhancing your skills and performance is an ongoing process.
 Consistency, dedication, and hard work are key.
 Keep pushing yourself to improve, and don’t be afraid to seek guidance and feedback from coaches and experienced players.
 By continuously working to enhance your skills, you’ll increase your chances of catching the eye of college coaches and securing a spot on a collegiate water polo team.